jdrichards-pursuit/week-5.1-python-practice/Readme.md

 ## Dataset:

-The employee performance dataset is stored in a CSV file named `employee_performance.csv` in the `data` directory.
+The employee performance dataset is stored in a CSV file named [`employee_performance.csv`](./data/employee_performance.csv) in the `data` directory.

-**Note:** If you can't remember how to complete any of the steps, check out the [Pandas Basics Tutorial](./pandas_basics.ipynb) for a refresher.
-Try not to use AI for this, use the documentation for [Pandas](https://pandas.pydata.org/docs/) or do the research online.
+**Note:** If you can't remember how to complete any of the steps, check out the [Pandas Basics Tutorial](https://github.com/jdrichards-pursuit/week-5.1-python-theory) for a refresher.
+Try not to use AI for this, use the lesson, documentation for [Pandas](https://pandas.pydata.org/docs/) or do the research online.
 If you do use AI, create prompts that check for understanding and avoid simply giving you the answer.

 ## Steps: